What is Vinyl Fence?

 We use bleach to clean everything.
 Cleaning your vinyl fence is no different.
 Use a mixture of 1 part bleach to 3 parts warm water.

-You’ll need a bucket and a sponge to wipe down your fence.
+You’ll need a bucket and a sponge to wipe down your vinyl fence panels.
 Consequently the bleach will help kill the mold.
 After wiping down the fence, makes sure to rinse it with clean water from a hose.

 Bleach can be toxic to some plants and flowers however.
 If this is a concern you have other options.